The Buys: Plot summary

 Omar Little and his gang spend several days in a white van watching the Pit crew sell drugs.
-D'Angelo instructs Bodie, Poot, and Wallace in showing respect to their customers and shares his belief that if there were no violence involved in their trade, the police would not be interested in them.
+D'Angelo instructs Bodie, Poot and Wallace in showing respect to their customers and shares his belief that if there were no violence involved in their trade, the police would not be interested in them.
 While waiting for more product to be delivered, D'Angelo spots his crew playing checkers with a chess set.
 He teaches them the game of chess using the Barksdales as an analogy.
 At Orlando's, Stringer is impressed by D'Angelo's earnings in the Pit and points out that if the Barksdales sell a low-quality product, addicts will buy more of it and the Barksdales end up with more money.
 On his way out, D'Angelo strikes up a conversation with Shardene.
 She does not remember him but is open to his advances.

 Back in the Pit, D'Angelo leaves to buy food just before Omar's crew steals their drugs.
 When one of the low-rise dealers, Sterling, refuses to reveal the location of the stash and insists that nothing is there, Omar shoots him in the knee.
 This prompts a younger dealer to reveal that the stash is hidden in the kitchen.
-Bubbles is on hand to watch the robbery and reports back to Greggs.
+Bubbles witnesses the robbery and reports back to Greggs.
 The next day, Wee-Bey berates D'Angelo for being absent during the theft but learns Omar's name from Bodie.
 Before they can discuss this further, the police raid the Pit.
 The detail finds little evidence, though Freamon notices a number written on a wall and writes it down.
 While searching the crew, Mahon is punched by Bodie.
-Carver, Greggs, and several officers respond with a beating.
+Carver, Greggs and several officers respond with a beating.
 Carver reports that a camera crew has offered to show their seizures.
 Daniels is disgusted when Greggs points out they have nothing to show.

 Production

-Title reference

-The title refers to the deals struck in the various institutions featured.
-Valchek buys Daniels' support of his son-in-law with resources.
-Drug addicts buy narcotics from the Barksdale organization.
-Sydnor makes undercover purchases from Bodie.

 Epigraph

-D'Angelo uses this phrase when describing the rules of chess using the analogy of the drug trade (pictured).
+D'Angelo uses this phrase when describing the rules of chess using the analogy of the drug trade.
 He explains to Bodie that pawns can only become queens, never kings.
-In the analogy, Avon Barksdale is the king.
-This analogy is alluded to further in seasons 2 and 4.